My Father was invading Italy on the day I was born, in September 1943.

 on in and give up.
 We have you covered!”

-My arrival is announced and a telegram despatched to my Father, onboard HMS Hilary.
+On 21st September 1943, a telegram was despatched to my Father, onboard HMS Hilary, off Salerno.
 Needless to say it took several weeks to reach him.
-The left hand photograph was despatched shortly afterwards.
-18 months were to pass before my Father saw me for the first time.
+The left hand photograph was despatched shortly afterwards but 18 months were to pass before my Father saw me for the first time.

 In the right hand photograph I am with my Mother, Doris, in September 1944, shortly after my first birthday.
 I am wearing a pair of red camel skin shoes my Father sent me from Alexandria.
 Until well after the War, we lived with my grandparents, John and Laura Padfield, at Little Tawney Hall Farm, Stapleford Tawney, in Essex.